 Same parsing tech Fortune 500 ATS systems use

-Verify your Figma proficiency, UX research methods, and prototyping tool keywords parse correctly through product company ATS filters.
+Verify your Figma proficiency, UX research methods, and prototyping tool keywords parse through product company ATS.

 Optimize your resume for any ATS instantly